zom-lang/zom/CONTRIBUTING.md

 **During the [PR]**
 * Your PR will then receive some labels and one or more reviewer(s) (or it will be asked for someone to review your code)
 * Your PR will be [reviewed][Review Code]
-* Make changes asked by the reviewers and the community
 * Then it could be merged:
   - If your PR is a bug fix, the code is well written, your PR would probably quickly be merged
   - If your PR is related to a feature request,